 Las Vegas has a lot to teach about indulgence.
 It also has a lot to teach about morality and conscience.
 After all, morality and conscience are not one and the same.
 On almost every street corner of Las Vegas, confrontational evangelists stand with signs that say, “repent for your sins” with bible verses.
 They preach to the crowd of people passing by about morality.
 They manage to impart a great deal of shame to the people who have come here to try to escape the pressure of morality.
 How little they understand the inner workings of the universe at large.

-The concept of right and wrong is entirely subjective and it just so happens that sometimes multiple people agree.
-When they agree, they often collect into little groups and validate each other’s subjective viewpoint and become more convinced everyone else is wrong until suddenly they are at war and convinced it is perfectly morally right to be at war.
+When people agree upon right and wrong, they often collect into little groups and validate each other’s subjective viewpoint and become more convinced everyone else is wrong until suddenly they are at war and convinced it is perfectly morally right to be at war.
 Right versus wrong as it applies to morality is a very slippery slope.
 For example, many Christians believe it is wrong to kill.
 It is a tenant in their Bible.
 And yet as we speak soldiers who call themselves Christian kill people in the Middle East and believe it to be morally right to do so.
 And so do we.
 We drive around with bumper stickers displaying our support of their efforts overseas.
 We also believe it is moral to support them.
 So which is it?
 Is it moral or immoral to kill?
 Is it moral or immoral to support those who kill?
 If so, when is it moral to kill and why?
 Just ask this question to a group of enough people and watch the fight over morality ensue.
 Why does this fight ensue?
 Because the minute we decide a code of conduct is moral, we believe it should be universal.
 We believe it should be a code of conduct that applies to everyone.
 In fact, we often assume it is the same for everyone and we’re shocked when we find this isn’t the case.
 This is one of the most shocking things about traveling the world.
 The modern concept of morality is dependent upon geographical location.

 And guess what?
 Morals change over time.
 Just look at a brief overview of history.
 In Europe it was once considered to be immoral for men and women to have physical contact on the dance floor.
 They were expected to dance together from opposite sides of the room.
 In India, marriage between people of different Castes was seen as immoral.
 In America, it was immoral to say Blast or Wretch or even Gosh.
 So was educating women.
 At one point in history it was considered moral to burn widows with their deceased husbands.
 It was considered moral to stone people to death and to own slaves and the list goes on.
 Just take a look at history to see how much has changed about our view of morality.
 You can bet some of what we see as immoral today, will be seen as moral tomorrow and some of what we see as moral today will be seen as immoral tomorrow.
-Morals (which are completely subjective whether they are subjective to a person or subjective to a group of people) are based off of things like personally acquired values, cultural upbringing and religious affiliation.
+Morals are based off of things like personally acquired values, cultural upbringing and religious affiliation.
 Some of these morals you may have consciously chosen to adhere to.
 But let me tell you, most of the morals you live by are not yours.
 Like scaffolding, they are the structure that you built your life upon within the society you live in and many of them do not serve you or society at all.
 These imprints are inherited.
 They are imposed on you.
 They need to be questioned.
 But questioning our morals makes us very uncomfortable.
 To do so, we must emotionally confront the consequences we fear we will face if we are wrong or bad.

 Morals keep us from being condemned.
 Condemnation being of course the experience of being completely disapproved of, especially publicly.
 It is the ultimate form of shame.
 And it exists to help us avoid the consequences, especially punishments that may be accessory to that disapproval.
 Growing up in a moral household is an intensely painful experience, seeing as a child must go through the experience of condemnation at the hands of people who see condemnation as a way of loving their child.
 In this scenario, shame and love become synonymous and self-regulation becomes self-abuse.
 We, who are negatively judged, grow up to negatively judge unless we intervene in that unconscious process within ourselves.